-- Awards and Scholarships valued at nearly $100,000, including the Gordon Cressy Student Leadership Awards, the Awards of Excellence and the National Scholarships.
+- Awards and Scholarships, including the Gordon Cressy Student Leadership Awards, the Awards of Excellence and the National Scholarships.

 - Constituency Relations as the UTAA President chairs the meetings of the Council of Presidents.
 These meetings convey information to the individual alumni associations and to provide a forum for the sharing of information and ideas and for the discussion of university-wide issues.

 - University Governance through our participation in The College of Electors.
 The UTAA Vice-President, University Governance is the Chair of the College which is responsible for electing the Chancellor and Alumni Governor members of Governing Council.
 The President of the UTAA is an ex-officio member of the Honorary degrees Committee.

 - Additional Projects: The UTAA is involved in student recruitment by supporting the National Scholars Reception.
 UTAA has also provided funds for select University projects such as the renewal of Convocation Hall and the renovation of Alumni House.
 Most recently in June of 2017, the UTAA provided a $2 million lead gift, in partnership with the University, for U of T’s Landmark Project.